Skip to content

 }

-for job := range p.jobs blocks and waits until a job appears.
-When one does, it grabs it, does the work, and loops back to wait.
-When the channel is closed and empty, the loop ends and the worker exits.
+for job := range p.jobs sits and waits until a job appears in the channel.
+When one does, the worker grabs it, does the work, and loops back to wait.
+When the channel is closed and empty, the loop ends and the worker exits cleanly.

 start